Nonprofits are not traditional businesses.

 So, if you want your important message to be heard, you have to speak in a way that allows your audience to hear you.
 That includes cultivating a recognizable, consistent brand that people can trust.

 The human mind seeks out things that are familiar and easily identifiable.
-In fact, as we previously explained, ” the simple act of repeated exposure automatically triggers an increased positive association in our brains.”
+As we previously explained,

 In other words, brands that remain consistent will be viewed more favorably the more frequently people encounter them.

-Brands that are inconsistent will not enjoy that same reward.
-In fact, inconsistent branding may both undermine trust and make it harder to recognize your organization.
+Inconsistent brands will not enjoy that same reward.
+Inconsistent branding may both undermine trust and make it harder to recognize your organization.

 If you’re seeking funding, volunteers, or simply shares and likes on social media, a consistent brand will help your message be heard.